 - For example, infections in the lungs, bones, brain, or other parts of the body may be treated this way.

-Other IV medicines you may receive after you leave the hospital are:
+Other IV treatments you may receive after you leave the hospital include:

 - Treatment for hormone deficiencies